layoutBox/PinLayout/README.md

 :pushpin: PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
 You'll also need to handle UITraitCollection changes for app's that support multitask.
 In the example above PinLayout's commands are inside UIView's `layoutSubviews()` method.

-:pushpin: This example and some other examples are available in the **Example** project.
-Please note that you must do a `pod install` before running the example project.
+:pushpin: This example and some other examples are available in the [Examples App](#examples_app) documented below.

 <br/>